 On July 19, in a joint letter, 40 parliamentarians urged Prime Minister Trudeau and Minister of Foreign Affairs Mélanie Joly to take steps to acknowledge the urgency of the persecution of Falun Gong and take diplomatic policy steps towards ending it.
 The letter was sent before July 20th, the day marking 23 years of the violent campaign to eradicate Falun Gong by the Chinese Communist Party (CCP).

-Lawmakers implored for the Prime Minister and Minister of Foreign Affairs to first “include Falun Gong explicitly in Global Affairs Canada’s China Policy Framework” like other oppressed groups in China, particularly considering Falun Gong remains the “largest and most violent campaign targeting Chinese people” by the Chinese regime today.
+Lawmakers implored for the Prime Minister and Minister of Foreign Affairs to first “include Falun Gong explicitly in Global Affairs Canada’s China Policy Framework” like other oppressed groups in China, particularly considering the persecution of Falun Gong remains the “largest and most violent campaign targeting Chinese people” by the Chinese regime today.

 The letter was initiated by Liberal MP Judy Sgro and Conservative MP Garnett Genuis, two co-chairs of the Parliamentary Friends of Falun Gong.
 It was signed by parliament members from both sides of the House.